 Public guided tours

 The ideal way to visit the Alhambra is as part of a walking tour group with an official guide who is a member of the Provincial Association of Guides of Tourism of Granada (A.P.I.T.).
-Daily guided tours take place mornings only, at 10.00 am.
-The tour includes entry to the monument in the morning session, the official guidebook, and return transport from and to your hotel (Granada, Seville, Almería and Almería Coast, Málaga and Costa del Sol).
+Click here to view our selected list of guided tours.